The Village of Enchantment

 He put the ladder away, and he decided to walk over to the dairy.
 He knew they would be busy, but maybe one of them could talk to him while they worked.

-Upon entering the barnyard, he saw Sam coming out of the house and heading over to the barn.
+Upon approaching the yard, he saw Sam coming out of the house and heading over to the barn.
 Sam noticed him and stopped and waited.

 "Good day, sir.
 It's Mr. Wilson, ain't it?"
 Sam had a weathered but friendly face.